jeffreylanters/react-unity-webgl/README.md

 ### Built-in events

-#### On Progress
+#### On Progress event

 On Progress is emitted while the Unity player is being loaded.
 The parameter contains the progression from 0 to 1.
 When the game is fully loaded into memory and will start execution, the progression will hit 1.
+The event will invoke everytime the progression advances.

 ```ts
 function on(